February 2013 ~ Warm Water Again

 Day 883 ~ Stewing Good StuffFebruary 13th, 2013

 Lessons, more epoxy (almost finished), work a bit.
 Teleconference happened on a picnic table across from a restaurant while planes flew overhead and a small child tripped and skinned her knees on the sidewalk.
 Thank goodness for Skype's mute button.
 More work is good, I guess, but not sure when I'll ever get it all done.
 The reality is that cruising and maintaining a cruising boat is also a full time job.

-Took afternoon off and played with the girls building Lego structures while Lisa went to town to see about stamps for Nina's postcards.
+Took afternoon off and played with the girls building Lego structures while Lisa went to town to see about stamps for Emma's postcards.

 Day 884 ~ Stop is a GoFebruary 14th, 2013

 When we had the mechanic here working on the starboard ignition problem we noticed that the stop switch no longer worked either.
 Argh!
 This is a much simpler wiring setup that the starter side, so I should be able to crack this myself.
 Just have to push 12V out to the solenoid.
 Fiddled around a while and finally figured it out.
 Started the engine, then stopped it with the switch.
 Ahh, much better.

 Tackled epoxy and glass work next until 1:30pm.
 Worked on the computer in the afternoon while girls went to the beach to meet Samantha for some much needed off-boat exercise.